Opinion: Bob Dole's efforts to prevent the genocide of Bosnians, remembered

 But Bob Dole saw the "ethnic cleansing," as Serbian leaders called it, of Muslim and mixed-ethnic people of Bosnia, and was reminded of Nazi Germany's genocide of Jews, and the oppression of millions more.

-We can forget today how many Europeans and Americans of the 1930's felt they could turn away from the crimes of Nazism, as none of their concern.
-Bob Dole of Russell, Kansas enlisted, risked his life, took gunfire that nearly killed him, and left him with injuries he carried for life.
+We can forget today how many Europeans and Americans of the 1930s felt they could turn away from the crimes of Nazism, as none of their concern.
+Bob Dole of Russell, Kan., enlisted, risked his life, took gunfire that nearly killed him, and left him with injuries he carried for life.

-Decades later, Republican Senator Bob Dole brought together a bipartisan Senate coalition, including Democrat Joe Biden of Delaware, that called to lift the United Nations arms embargo against Bosnia.
+Decades later, Republican Sen. Bob Dole brought together a bipartisan Senate coalition, including Democrat Joe Biden of Delaware, that called to lift the United Nations arms embargo against Bosnia.

 The embargo was intended to keep more guns from coming into a conflict zone.
 In reality, it allowed Serbian forces to turn the guns, rockets and tanks they already had from the old Yugoslav army against Bosnian Muslims, Croats and mixed-ethnic people.